huggingface/huggingface_hub/docs/libraries.md

 ---
-title: 🤗 Hub Libraries Docs
+title: Hugging Face Hub Libraries Docs
 ---

-<h1>🤗 Hub Libraries</h1>
+<h1>Hugging Face Hub Libraries</h1>

 ## Do you only support 🤗 Transformers?

-No, the 🤗 Hub supports other libraries and we're working on expanding this support!
-We're happy to welcome to the 🤗 Hub a set of Open Source libraries that are pushing Machine Learning forward.
+No, the Hub supports other libraries and we're working on expanding this support!
+We're happy to welcome to the Hub a set of Open Source libraries that are pushing Machine Learning forward.

 The table below summarizes the supported libraries and how they are integrated.
 Find all our supported libraries [here](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Libraries.ts)!